Associate Principals Convention

 Rita Mortenson, Educational Technology Coach and Jason Rubo, Director of Technology, Verona Area School District

 We can use AI to enhance decision-making, streamline administrative processes, unlock insights from data, and support student success.
 You will walk away from this session able to harness AI in new ways to save time, grow your impact, and better balance your work and private life.
-The session will have one section for leaders just beginning to explore AI and a second section for those wanting to explore intermediate applications, so whether you're new to the world of AI, or have already utilized these tools for tasks like drafting correspondence, data analysis or helping your staff enhance teaching and learning, you will not want to miss this interactive session.
-Both the introductory and intermediate sections of this session will have facilitated discussion and hands-on time for the AI tools.
+The session will include information for leaders just beginning to explore AI and for those wanting to explore intermediate applications, so whether you're new to the world of AI, or have already utilized these tools for tasks like drafting correspondence, data analysis or helping your staff enhance teaching and learning, you will not want to miss this interactive session.

 12:00-4:30 | Legal Seminar Pre-Con Sessions ($99 additional fee required)